determined-ai/determined/docs/model-dev-guide/api-guides/apis-howto/api-core-ug.rst

 Profiling with native profilers such as PyTorch profiler and TensorFlow profiler can be configured as usual.
-If running on a Determined cluster, the profiling log output path can be configured for automatic upload to the Determined Tensorboard UI.
+If running on a Determined cluster, the profiling log output path can be configured for automatic upload to the Determined TensorBoard UI.

 The following snippet initializes the PyTorch Profiler.
 It will profile GPU and CPU activities, skipping batch 1, warming up on batch 2, profiling batches 3 and 4, then repeating the cycle.
-Result files will be uploaded to the experiment's TensorBoard path and can be viewed under the "PyTorch Profiler" tab in the Determined Tensorboard UI.
+Result files will be uploaded to the experiment's TensorBoard path and can be viewed under the "PyTorch Profiler" tab in the Determined TensorBoard UI.

 See `PyTorch Profiler <https://github.com/pytorch/kineto/tree/main/tb_plugin>`_ documentation for details.